besthor/difficult_system_engineering_projects_guides/SSH/complete-project_guide.md

 `vi school.pub`

-### Copy the RSA and save on your INTRANET PROFILE
+Copy the RSA and save on your `INTRANET PROFILE`

-Click "Save your information"
+Click `Save your information`

 Then, go back to the project and scroll down

-## Just before TASK 0,
+Just before TASK 0,

 Request for a new server

-## Make sure your server's state is "RUNNING"
+Make sure your server's state is `RUNNING`
 HERE IS AN EXAMPLE
 ---
 Name		Username	IP		State
 160670-web-01	ubuntu		54.208.69.207	running
 ---

-`STEP 2.`
-# HOW TO LOGIN TO YOUR SERVER
+`STEP 2.` HOW TO LOGIN TO YOUR SERVER

 `cd /root`